bloominstituteoftechnology/build-sprint-ndo-ghana-agriculture-database-reusable-BE/README.md

 ---
 ### DELETE /api/client/:id
 **JWT token required**
 * Delete a client.
-Only accessible by Authorized employee.
+Only accessible by an authorized employee.